Skip to content

 I started on the simple $20 Pro plan.
 Then I was bouncing between Claude and GPT.
 Then Claude Code arrived.
 It escalated to the 5x plan.
 Now I pay for the 20x plan and I'm creating more software than I've ever been able to create in my life.

 It sounds expensive until you see the output.
-30 days to build something that would have taken previous teams I've worked with months.
-And not a rough prototype.
-It's good software with more polish than I would have ever added manually for an MVP.
+I spent 30 days building something that would have taken previous teams I've worked with months.
+It isn't a rough prototype either.
+The software has more polish than I would ever have added manually for an MVP.

 What the job becomes

-Nobody is going to pay me to type slowly on a keyboard when they can generate thousands of lines of code in minutes.
-That's just the reality.
-It doesn't matter how I feel about it.
+I don't expect people to pay me to type slowly on a keyboard when they can generate thousands of lines of code in minutes.
+My feelings about that won't change what they value.

-So what's left?
-Ideas.
-Planning.
-Spec writing.
-Marketing.
-Knowing when to nudge the AI in the right direction and when to let it run.
+My time moves towards ideas, planning, spec writing and marketing.
+I need to know when to nudge the AI in the right direction and when to let it run.
 There is a lot of technique here, and knowing the technology still matters.
-Understanding the trade offs and making the right decisions still matters.
-There's new territory to explore, new ways of working with something that didn't exist two years ago.
+So does understanding the trade-offs and making the right decisions.
+We're learning how to work with something that didn't exist two years ago.

-A good process can generate requirements documents, flesh out specs, identify risks and pitfalls, create instructional plans that reduce errors and hallucinations.
-We can keep logs of where a plan deviates or runs into issues, we can review and write verification reports according to the requirements we started with.
-Every problem encountered, every solution found, every decision made and why.
-It's all captured.
+A good process can generate requirements documents, flesh out specs, identify risks and create implementation plans that reduce errors and hallucinations.
+We can log where a plan deviates or runs into trouble, then write verification reports against the original requirements.
+The problems, fixes and reasons for decisions are captured as part of the work.

 The future

-For now, the models that can produce quality are slow.
-The models that are fast can't quite match the quality yet.
-But both sides are improving.
-We're watching the gap close in real time.
+For now, the models that produce good code are slow.
+The fast models can't quite match them yet.
+Both sides are improving, and we're watching the gap close in real time.

 I don't know exactly what software development looks like in five years.
 But I know it doesn't look like me typing on a keyboard character by character.